-Gov. Doug Ducey signed a bill Tuesday requiring law enforcement agencies across the state to record and share data on missing and murdered indigenous women and girls.
+Gov. Doug Ducey signed a bill Tuesday requesting law enforcement agencies across the state record and share data on missing and murdered Indigenous women and girls.

 The new law will create a study committee which will spend the next year collecting information on these cases from local, state, tribal and federal agencies.
 The committee will be composed of officials from the state, tribes and counties, and it also have a variety of advocates on board.

 The law requires the committee to send a report on the data to Ducey before November 2020.